 With approval levels hovering around record lows, Obama has spent most of his campaign-related efforts this year raising money for struggling Democrats, who risk losing control of the U.S. Senate in the Nov.
 4 midterm election.

-Most candidates from his party have been wary of appearing with him during their election races because of his sagging popularity.
+Many candidates from his party have been wary of appearing with him during their election races because of his sagging popularity.

 Not so Lieutenant Governor Anthony Brown of Maryland, who is running for governor, and Governor Pat Quinn of Illinois, who is running for re-election.
-Obama plans to appear at an event for Quinn later in the evening.

 "You've got to vote," Obama repeated over and over at a rally for Brown in Upper Marlboro, Maryland, near Washington.